Ilya93/viaphoton/README.md

 ## Question 3 — Processes, tools, methodologies

 **Main answer:** [building-vs-evolving-answer.md](building-vs-evolving-answer.md) — same stack, different defaults.
 Building from scratch optimizes for speed of learning; evolving a live product optimizes for not breaking the customers you already have.

-**Prompt I used to draft it:** [interview-prompt-processes.md](interview-prompt-processes.md) — the exact prompt + context-file convention I feed to an LLM when I want a grounded answer instead of a generic one.
-Included because "how I work with AI tooling" is part of the honest answer to this question.

 ---